-The Company enters into reinsurance agreements in the normal course of its insurance business to reduce overall risk.
+The Company has entered into reinsurance agreements in the normal course of its insurance business to reduce overall risk.
 The Company remains liable for reinsurance ceded if the reinsurer fails to meet its obligation on the business it has assumed.
 The Company evaluates the financial condition of its reinsurers to minimize its exposure to significant losses from reinsurer insolvencies.

-Life insurance reinsured was 56% and 52% of total life insurance in force at December 31, 2019 and 2018, respectively.
-The reserve reductions taken for life insurance reinsured at December 31, 2019 and 2018 were \$13,564 thousand and \$16,212 thousand, respectively.
+Life insurance reinsured was 62% and 56% of total life insurance in force at December 31, 2020 and 2019, respectively.
+The reserve reductions taken for life insurance reinsured at December 31, 2020 and 2019 were \$11,361 thousand and \$13,564 thousand, respectively.